 Many of the more beautiful houseplants are actually dangerous to be around.
-They have substances in them that can irritate the skin or that can be poisonous to the touch.
-Allergy sufferers have to take extra special care.
+They have substances in them that can irritate the skin or that can be poisonous to the touch, and allergy sufferers have to take extra special care.
 Don’t let this ruin the joy you take in such plants, however.
 You just have to learn how to deal with them properly.

 Protecting Yourself From Toxic Plants

-First, wear rubber gloves and avoid getting any plant juices into your eyes, mouth, or any open wounds you might have.
-If you have small children, it is definitely best to avoid dangerous plants until children are old enough to understand the dangers.
-Also, pets are not always as smart as we think.
+First, wear rubber gloves and avoid getting any plant juices into your eyes, mouth, or any open wounds.
+If you have small children, it’s definitely best to avoid dangerous plants until children are old enough to understand the dangers.
+Also, pets aren’t always as smart as we think.
 Cats and birds love to nibble green plants, and they don’t know which ones are poisonous or not.

 Sometimes only particular varieties or species require that you use special caution.
 Other times, an entire plant family is poisonous.
 In some plants, the irritants are confined to certain parts like just the leaves or the stem, while in others the whole plant is poisonous.
 Remember that all poisonous plants are marked with the death’s head symbol in the plant portraits and on tags.